rswt-rbartlett/cyber-security-framework/README.md

 This simple approach should allow any Trust to identify their risks and manage them effectively.
 The 'prepare for incidents' section is important because incidents are inevitable, and the most important thing is to be ready for them, and bounce back as quickly as possible.

 # Approach
 To allow Trusts of all sizes to easily engage with this framework the recommendations are broken down into three maturity levels.
 This embeds a level of proportionality, and no Trust should find these recommendations unduly onerous.
-This approach reflects the requirement under UK GDPR to implement **appropriate** technical and organisational measures, including taking into account the cost of implementation.
+This approach reflects the requirement under UK General Data Protection Regulation (GDPR) to implement **appropriate** technical and organisational measures, including taking into account the cost of implementation.

 > Whilst the three maturity levels equate approximately with Small, Medium and Large Trusts this is not a hard and fast rule.